scopalaffairs/near_recommender/near_recommender/docs/data.rst

 - ``duplicates`` This CTE captures all transactions that are duplicated, along with a count indicating how many times each transaction appears.
 - ``unique_txs`` This CTE contains only the unique transactions.

-By merging this two CTEs, we obtain a table without duplicates.
-This table is saved as *'hive_metastore.sit.near_social_txs_clean'*.
+By merging these two CTEs, we create a new table without any duplicates.
+The resulting table is saved as ``hive_metastore.sit.near_social_txs_clean``.

 Graph table query